ArpitM4/InstaFam/Presentation.md

    - Creators struggle with engaging their audience and monetizing effectively.
    - Donors want to feel connected and recognized.
 - Solution:
-   - Instafam provides a platform where creators can ask for donations via Instagram reels, with top donors receiving exclusive rewards.
+   - Sygil provides a platform where creators can ask for donations via Instagram reels, with top donors receiving exclusive rewards.

 ---

- Slide 3: How Instafam Works
+ Slide 3: How Sygil Works
 - Creators create donation-based Instagram reels with a leaderboard.
 - Donors contribute and track their position, with the top donors receiving exclusive perks.
-- Key Feature: Zero upfront cost for creators; Instafam takes a small commission from donations.
+- Key Feature: Zero upfront cost for creators; Sygil takes a small commission from donations.

 ---